LaunchCode-Education-Archived/skills-back-end-csharp/assignments/techjobs-console/README.md

 ##### The Main method

-The logic within `Main` presents menus in turn, and based on the user's choice, takes appropriate action.
+The logic within `Main` presents menus in turn and, based on the user's choice, takes appropriate action.

-It begins by declaring a two local variables: `columnChoices` and `actionChoices`.
+It begins by declaring two local variables: `columnChoices` and `actionChoices`.
 These contain information relating to the menus that we'll display, and we'll look at them in more detail later.

 Next we notice a while loop that starts `while (true)`.
 This may seem odd, but actually makes a lot of sense after a short explanation.
 We want our application to continually run until the user has decided they want to quit.
 The simplest way to do this is to loop forever.
-When the user wants to quit, they can kill our program by pressing ctrl-C (a widely-known command to kill a console application).
+When the user wants to quit, they can kill our program by pressing ctrl-c (a widely-known command to kill a console application).
 As you saw above, however, within Visual Studio you'll also need to use the red "stop" icon in the Debug toolbar to stop the program.

 The `Main` method can be summarized as follows:

-1. Present the user with choices on how to view data, list or search.
+1. Present the user with choices on how to view data: list or search.
 2. Based on that choice, prompt them with the column that they would like to apply the choice to.
 In the case of a search, we also ask for a search term.
 3. Carry out the "query" to the `JobData` class via one of it's public methods.
 4. Display the results of the "query".